-The University of Sheffield Students’ Union has launched a new night bus scheme to provide travel for students going home after a Saturday night out.
+The University of Sheffield Students’ Union has launched a new night bus scheme to provide travel for students going home after a night out.

-In a joint project with First Buses, the scheme will begin next Saturday and two services will run in the early hours at 2.35am and 3.35am.
+In a joint project with First Buses and Sheffield City Council, the scheme will begin next Saturday after the student union’s weekly Pop Tarts event.

-The scheme started from a proposal from Students’ Union President Dom Trendall to First Buses and speaking to Shef News, Dom said: “There was a demand for it in terms of student safety and cost of living.”
+Speaking to Shef News, Dominic said: “There was a demand for it in terms of student safety and cost of living.”

 “Feedback to the scheme has been extremely positive and from the research we conducted, we believe students will use the service and make it a success.”

 “The route has been specifically designed to appeal for students from the university but the bus is not just for students.
 We hope that all those needing travel will use the service but of course we designed the route with students in mind.”

 The normal £1 fare for student tickets will still apply as will any pre-purchased ticket deals.